rp-mullen/tokyo-DB-forecast/README.md

 sudo crontab -e
 ```

-Then, add to the job editor:
+Then, add the main script to the job editor:

 ```
 0 * * * * <path to file>/main.py